panique/tiny/README.md

 2. Edit the database credentials in `application/config/config.php`
 3. Execute the .sql statements in the `_installation/`-folder (with PHPMyAdmin for example).

+Here's a simple tutorial on [How to install LAMPP (Linux, Apache, MySQL, PHP, PHPMyAdmin) on Ubuntu 14.04 LTS](http://www.dev-metal.com/installsetup-basic-lamp-stack-linux-apache-mysql-php-ubuntu-14-04-lts/) and the same for [Ubuntu 12.04 LTS](http://www.dev-metal.com/setup-basic-lamp-stack-linux-apache-mysql-php-ubuntu-12-04/).

 ## Goodies

 TINY comes with a little [PDO debugger tool](https://github.com/panique/pdo-debug), trying to emulate your PDO-SQL